 - Applicants who have passed either 'English level B' or 'English level A' in upper secondary school in Denmark (minimum average grade 02) or a skills set test ('realkompetencevurdering') in 'English level B' or 'English level A'.

-- Applicants holding an English taught qualifying upper secondary school exam, bachelor degree or master degree from USA, Canada, Australia, New Zealand, UK, Ireland or South Africa.
+- Applicants holding an English taught qualifying upper secondary school exam, bachelor degree or master degree from USA, Canada, Australia, New Zealand, UK or Ireland.(Minimum two years of the bachelor or master must have taken place in one of the mentioned countries)

 - Applicants holding a complete Bachelor's or Master's degree in English linguistics.